ucc23/updt_UCC/README.md

 - `temp_updt/data/databases_info.json`: Updated JSON file with new DB entry
 - `temp_updt/data/NEW_DB.csv`: New database in CSV format

+These two files will be loaded and updated by the B script, they must not be manually moved.

+**Remeber** to add the `received` parameter to the JSON file, this is not retrieved by the script.

 ## 2. Updating the UCC: first step